Terms of Service / Terms and Conditions of Membership

 Members - Expectations

-It is expected that all Members will generally adhere to the philosophies of the Association and the commitments as outlined above.
+It is expected that all Members will generally adhere to the philosophies of the Association, its Code of Ethics and Conduct, and the commitments as outlined above.

 All Members of the Association are representatives of the Association and shall be expected to act in a manner conducive to its philosophy and, wherever possible, to promote the Association by building bridges and fostering relationships with organizations that will work with the WLA to help realize its full potential and purposes.